 - A secondary cancer

-Some long-term and late effects become evident with maturation (puberty), growth and the normal aging process.
-Early intervention and healthy lifestyle practices (not smoking, good nutrition, exercise, regular screenings and follow-up) help.
+Some long-term and late effects may become evident as the child grows and matures.
+Early intervention and healthy lifestyle practices (not smoking, good nutrition, exercise, regular screenings and follow-up) may have a positive effect on the occurrence and/or severity of effects.

 Long-Term and Late Effects of Radiation Therapy